Loteprednol/ tobramycin drops

 Brand Name: Zylet

-Loteprednol/ tobramycin drops is used for:
+Loteprednol/ tobramycin drops are used for:

 Treating certain types of eye inflammation in which an infection or risk of infection is present.